Nahidd/BS-23/README.md

 ## Continuous Integration and Continuous Deployment (CI/CD)

 The project includes a CI/CD pipeline configured with GitHub Actions.
 Whenever a new release is created, the pipeline automatically builds the Docker image, pushes it to Docker Hub, and deploys the application to the Kubernetes cluster.

+## Task 2

+The `Task 2` folder contains the cloud architectural design.